Sethum Aayiram Pon

-Sethum Ayiram Pon: Roots is a 2019 Tamil-language drama film directed by Anand Ravichandran in his directorial debut.
+Sethum Ayiram Pon: Roots is a 2019 Indian Tamil-language drama film directed by Anand Ravichandran in his directorial debut.
 The film stars Srilekha Rajendran, Nivedhithaa Sathish, and Avinash Raghudevan in the lead roles.
 The film was released directly through online streaming services after showing in select film festivals.

 Plot

 The film follows the story of Krishnaveni (Srilekha Rajendran), an oppari singer, and her 23-year-old granddaughter, Meera (Nivedhithaa Sathish), who is a make-up artiste, after a period of separation.
 It explores the relationship between Meera and her grandmother after years of separation, the resolution of their conflict and how Meera finds her roots within rural life and its traditions.